How to Fix Your Overflowing Sink, Tub, and Toilet

 - Deep Tub Soaks – Relaxing, deep baths submerge the overflow plate and eventually compromise the drain quality.

 Water damage from an overflowing bathtub on the ground floor can range from soaked floors to warped baseboards.
 Water leaking from an upstairs bathroom to the downstairs is especially concerning because it can result in these serious problems; eventually leading to property damage.

 How to Fix Flooded Toilet

-Again, the overall common causes of toilet overflowing are either a clogged drain or some type of specific malfunction.
+Again, the overall common causes of toilet flooding are either a clogged drain or some type of specific malfunction.
 Flushing anything that’s not meant to be in the toilet drain, even too much toilet paper, can become problematic, leading to toilet sewage overflow.

 You can fix a clogged toilet by following these simple steps.
 If you feel that you have tried these and the problem still occurs, it may be time to call a professional.